 U.S. Fish and Wildlife Service

-The Plan materials should consist of: 1) a combination of posters and pamphlets (see Poster Information section below); and 2) verbal educational instructions to construction personnel by supervisory or management personnel before any clearing/land alteration activities are initiated (see Pre-Construction Activities and During Construction Activities sections below).
+The Plan materials should consist of: 1) a combination of posters and pamphlets (Poster & Pamphlet Information section); and 2) verbal educational instructions to construction personnel by supervisory or management personnel before any clearing or land disturbance activities begin (Before, During, and Post Construction Activities sections).

 POSTER & PAMPHLET INFORMATION

 The posters provided above shall be placed at strategic locations on the construction site and along any proposed access roads (a final poster for Plan compliance, to be printed on 11 x 17in or larger paper and laminated, is attached).
 Pamphlets should be printed on 8.5 x 11in paper and folded, and available and distributed to staff working on the site.

 - All Project personnel shall be notified about the potential presence and appearance of the federally protected eastern indigo snake (Drymarchon couperi).

 - All personnel shall be advised that there are civil and criminal penalties for harassing, harming, pursuing, hunting, shooting, wounding, killing, capturing, or collecting the species, in knowing violation of the Endangered Species Act of 1973.

 - The project proponent or designated agent will post educational posters in the construction office and throughout the construction site.
 The posters must be clearly visible to all construction staff and shall be posted in a conspicuous location in the Project field office until such time that Project construction has been completed and time charges have stopped.